 A few simple sketching tools are all you need.
 A mechanical pencil with a hefty eraser on the end is essential!
 For ink, I like waterproof Pigma pens, which come in a variety of widths (and colors…. but I mostly use black).
 When I want to add color, a small Winsor & Newton “Cotman” watercolor set is easy to bring along.
 A Niji “Waterbrush” dispenses water (stored in the handle) right through the bristles…. a terrific aid for traveling light with your supplies!
 (Click here for a helpful tutorial on how to use a water brush.)
 And if you want to travel even lighter, you can use watercolor pencils to create a “palette of colors” on a separate page of your sketchbook, then simply wet them with a damp brush to lift the color for painting.

-Need inspiration?
+Need some inspiration?
 It’s all around you!
 Try painting the view off in the distance, or do a close-up contour drawing of whatever is right in front of you.
 And don’t forget the collection of pictures on your phone for a convenient way to practice drawing people, portraits, and more!
 If you really want to get inspired with your sketchbook, pick up any book by Danny Gregory, like Everyday Matters, An Illustrated Life, Art Before Breakfast, or How to Draw Without Talent.
 Or check out an art journaling blog like Daisy Yellow, for art journaling prompts, inspiration, and tips for adults and kids.

-You may have noticed the supplies I’ve talked about here are not your typical classroom supplies!
-When you only have to buy one of something (as opposed to a whole class set) and it’s for you (an adult!), why not splurge a little?
-If it motivates you to draw or paint a little every day, it’s worth the investment!
+You may have noticed the supplies I’ve talked about here are not your typical classroom supplies.
+When you only have to buy one of something (as opposed to a whole class set) and it’s for you (or another adult), why not splurge a little?
+If it motivates you to draw or paint a little every day, it’s worth the investment.